Wheel balancing is a must anytime tires are mounted on wheels. The wheel may also require rebalancing if a tire has been

 If you have a vibration problem or your steering wheel shakes at highway speeds, take your vehicle to a tire dealer or repair shop so they can inspect your tires and wheels, and check the balance of your tires.
 They should also inspect the steering and suspension for any other problems that might be causing a vibration or shake.

 If the problem turns out to be the tires, rebalancing them should eliminate the vibration.
-Most tire dealers charge around $15 per wheel to rebalance your tires.
+Most tire dealers charge around $15 to $20 per wheel to rebalance your tires.
 If you are buying new tires, free balancing may be included as part of the package price.
 Some tire stores also offer free lifetime rebalancing when you buy a new set of tires.

 To accurately balance tires and wheels, a tire dealer or repair shop must have an up-to-date and accurately calibrated wheel balancer.
 This type of equipment should be capable of achieving both static (at rest) and dynamic (in motion) balance.
 Old fashioned bubble wheel balancers can do a decent job of achieving static balance, but dynamic wheel balance can only be achieved with a spin balancer.
 This is especially important with today's larger, wider, heavier tire and rim packages, and absolutely essential for run-flat tires that have thicker, stiffer sidewalls.

 Most wheel balancers today have self-calibrating electronics with accuracy to hundredth's of an ounce (or tenths of a gram).
 Graphical displays also make information easier to read and understand, and reduce the chance of making a mistake.
 Automatic data entry for wheel width and diameter on some balancers also saves time.